MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/preview-environments.md

     In rare cases, if you discover any changes required for your per-tenant extension to become compatible with the next release, apply the changes to your app, test it again on a sandbox environment running on a preview version.
 Then, if tests complete successfully, upload the app into your production environment, setting the **Deploy to** field to *Next major version*.
 This way, the compatible version of your app will be used when you schedule the upgrade of your production environment to the new major update once it becomes available.

 3. Test the quality.
-If you run into issues related to the preview, please provide [feedback on Collaborate](#provide-feedback-on-the-preview).
+If you run into issues related to the preview, please provide [feedback](#provide-feedback-on-the-preview).

 Finally, as always, if you have ideas for features you would like to see in future releases of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], let us know at [https://aka.ms/bcideas](https://aka.ms/bcideas).